Goal

 Rarefaction

 Once the speaker cone has extended as far as it can, it then moves backwards, back to its middle position and then back even further to its farthest back position it can create.
-It should be noted here I am ignoring the speaker being housed, just keep in mind that when the speaker moves back it must also be pushing air behind it which we are ignoring for simplicities sake.
+It should be noted here I am ignoring the speaker being housed, just keep in mind that when the speaker moves back it must also be pushing air behind it, which we are ignoring for simplicities sake.
 This backwards motion causes an area of low pressure as there is now are area open for air to move into.
 Energy natural flows from high to low and the air particles around the low pressure region now suddenly have somewhere to move into and so they rush in.

 So when we look at a wave in our DAW, we are really looking at a graph of pressure variation.
 If the speaker were to come to a rest then there is no longer an energy input causing the particles to bounce against each other and there is no empty space for the particles to flow to so they would again be in steady state randomly moving about.
+Actually reaching this state will take time as the energy evens out around the room.

 By repeating these cycles we can get our sound!
 Replace the speaker with any vibrating device and you will have the process!
 There are many details we skipped but this is the main process by which sound occurs.